Biden to focus on Trump in speech near Valley Forge marking 3 years since Jan. 6 Capitol riot

 "Today we are here to answer the most important of questions: Is democracy still America's sacred cause?" the president is expected to say.
 "This isn't rhetorical, academic, or hypothetical.
 Whether democracy is still America's sacred cause is the most urgent question of our time.
 It is what the 2024 election is all about."

-Attorney General Merrick Garland marked the somber day in remarks on Capitol Hill Friday.
+Earlier, Attorney General Merrick Garland marked the somber day in remarks on Capitol Hill.

 "For our country, January 6 was an unprecedented attack on the cornerstone of our system of government — the peaceful transfer of power from one administration to the next," Garland said.
 "For many of the law enforcement officers defending the Capitol that day, January 6 was also dangerous, painful and personal."